Code-Institute-Submissions/JochenFM-Milestone1/README.md

 ### Acknowledgement ###

 My thanks to Code Institute, Brian O'Grady, and especially to Matt Rudge for providing concise and useful course material and for free access to Balsamiq.
-Many thanks also to Anna Greaves for her great *How to make a Kick-Ass first Milestone* PDFs.
+Many thanks also to Anna Greaves for her great *How to make a Kick-Ass first Milestone* PDFs, to all the other tutors and mentors on Slack for many helpful posts and info, and to the CI's Slack Channels and the many fellow students, tutors, and alumni who contribute to them.

-Special thanks to my mentor [Adegbenga Adeye](https://github.com/deye9) for commenting on earlier versions of my code.
+Huge thanks to my mentor [Adegbenga Adeye](https://github.com/deye9) for commenting on earlier versions of my code and for suggesting some crucial layout improvements.

+Special thanks to my wife Sheila for pointing out that the greenish colour of the hero image is actually closer to yellow.

 The following history blogs provided inspiration:
 * [Black Central Europe](https://blackcentraleurope.com/)